Commercial augmented reality: Commercial augmented reality programming technology

 The aim of ARML (Augmented Reality Markup Language) is defining and interacting with various Augmented Reality scenes.
 XML and ECMA scripts are parts of ARML.
 The role of XML is to describe the location as well as the appearance of the virtual objects in AR visualization.
 The dynamic access to the properties of virtual objects is possible using ECMA scripts binding.

 Object model of augmented reality markup language

 The model is built on three main concepts.
 Features: Represents physical objects in AR scene; Virtual Assets: Represents virtual objects in Augmented Reality scene; and Anchor: Define the spatial relationship between a physical and virtual object in AR scene.
 The Anchors are four different types—Geometries, Tractable, Relative To, and Screen Anchor.

 Commercial augmented reality SDKs

 Just like other technologies, AR application development kits are available for a rapid development process in the form of Software development kits (SDKs) including: CloudRidAR, Vuforia, AR ToolKit, Catchoom CraftAR, Mobinett AR, Wikitude, Blippar, Layar, Meta, and ARLab.

-Applications

-Objective of CAR

-According to Hemant, the objectives of CAR is to bring virtual objects, which are generated by computers, into the physical world using simulation techniques.
-Moreover, it permits real-time interactions to benefit various commercial sectors and industries.

-Commercial augmented reality simulation process

-The optical device that combines the real-world and virtual world experiences is "Combiner" which acts as a platform for commercial Augmented Reality experiences.
-Thus, the entire CAR process consists of three main phases.
-The first is recognizing the object or image.
-The second is object or image tracking in space.
-The third is superimposing virtual objects on the physical world.

-Traditional combiners for CAR process

-The traditional combiners cover two implementations: The polarized beam combiners or flat combiners, or the off-axis combiners or curved combiners.

-Non-conventional combiners for CAR process

-The non-conventional techniques involve diffractive optics as well as Holography.
-The hologram or waveguide concepts are involved in these non-conventional techniques and technologies.
-The real theory behind this is the extraction of a collimated image, which is guided by Total Internal Reflection (TIR) through a waveguide pipe.
-It behaves like a router where a waveguide is transmitting the image to the user's eyes and provides the most sophisticated optics to see through.

-User interactions in AR

-Most of the AR devices use a touchpad and voice commands to provide user interaction facilities.
-Smartphones and tablet devices are the excellent candidates to interact with AR applications.
-Therefore, most of the AR applications in the market are handheld devices based on whether they use traditional or non-traditional AR techniques and technologies.